 24. A Bridge Too Far (1977)

 I find it hard to believe that a film this well-made was almost derided and panned by every known critic including Roger Ebert.
-With a sizeable cast including more than a hundred known names and faces from three nationalities, ‘A Bridge Too Far’ is a work of vision, grand in its execution and approach; that much is in fact the first opinion you will wholly form as you progress through the film.
+With a sizable cast including more than a hundred known names and faces from three nationalities, ‘A Bridge Too Far’ is a work of vision, grand in its execution and approach; that much is in fact the first opinion you will wholly form as you progress through the film.
 One rare thing that the film manages to do with respect to a war film is that it tries to expose and bring to fore the inadequacy and lapses in judgment that threatened and ultimately caused the failure of Operation Market Garden, that was intended for the Allied Forces to capture a series of bridges in German occupied Netherlands for their strategic and combat advantages.
 In that, I found the film informing enough sans the use of too much patriotic jingoism and propaganda commentary.
 A worth addition to your list if you are a history buff.

 Read More: Best Anorexia Movies of All Time